OHSU primary care includes services for patients with specialized needs. You’ll find:

 - Connections to long-term care for alcohol and drug use

-To access care, walk in to the Primary Care Clinic, Marquam Hill, 4 to 7:30 p.m. weekdays.
+Located at the Primary Care Clinic, Marquam Hill, HRBR is open from noon to 7:30 p.m. weekdays.

 Our medication-assisted treatment (MAT) program is a longer-term option.
 It brings together primary care providers, nurses and counselors to treat opioid addiction.